 Antigua is also a great place to sample some of Guatemala’s best local food.
 San Felipe, a town within walking distance of Antigua, is a great spot to try favorite Guatemalan street food, like tamales, chuchitos, tostadas, enchiladas, rellenitos, and atoles, the last being a favorite hot beverage made from ground corn.

-#3 – Safest City in Guatemala: Police presence is very visible here.
+#3 – One of the Safest Cities in Central America: Police presence is very visible here.
 Because Antigua Guatemala is such a draw for tourism, the government has a vested interest in continuing to keep it safe for tourists that land here.
 Very rarely do I feel uncomfortable walking the streets at night.
-It helps that Antigua has its own Tourism Police, in addition to Guatemala’s National Police.
+It helps that Antigua has its own Tourism Police (PROATUR), in addition to Guatemala’s National Police.

 Parque Central at night